gbrueckl/FabricStudio/README.md

 **Q: I tried to run a command from the context menue but the dropdown that appears does not contain the values I want to use.
 What can I do?**

 **A:** Unfortunately VSCode is quite limited in the way how users can enter data (e.g. a dropdown box) and we simply display the last 10 items that the user selected or expanded.
-So if you e.g. want to do a rebind of a report and the target dataset does not show up, please make sure to select/click it the Workspace Browser just before you run the rebind.
+So if you e.g. want to assign a workspace to a Capacity but the list is empty (or your Capacity does not show up), please navigate the the target item in the tree view and select it once.
+It then should show up in the drop-down.
+Most of those action can also be done by using drag-and-drop - see [Drag & Drop](#drag--drop-capabilites)

 **Q: Something went wrong or the extension is stuck, what can I do?**

 **A:** Unfortunately this can happen, sorry!
-Please try to restart VSCode or run the command `FabricStudio.initialize` from the command menu.
+You might try to restart VSCode.
 If the problem persists, please open an [issue](https://github.com/gbrueckl/FabricStudio/issues) at our Git Repository.
+You might want to also check the dedicated VSCode Output for Fabric Studio which can reveal more information about the problem.
+You can also change the `fabricStudio.logLevel` to `Debug` or `Trace`.